-Description: (A) Motor vehicle parking in metered space in a lot having thirty or more spaces, and (B) space in a seasonal parking lot provided by a person who is exempt from taxation under this chapter pursuant to subsection (1), (5) or (8) of section 12-412, (C) space in a parking lot owned or leased under the terms of a lease of not less than ten years' duration and operated by an employer for the exclusive use of its employees, and (D) space in municipally or state owned or operated railroad parking facilities in municipalities located within an area of the state designated as a severe non-attainment area for ozone under the federal Clean Air Act.
+Description: (A) Motor vehicle parking in metered space in a lot having thirty or more spaces; (B) space in a parking lot owned or leased under the terms of a lease of not less than ten years' duration and operated by an employer for the exclusive use of its employees; and (C) space in municipally or state owned or operated railroad parking facilities in municipalities located within an area of the state designated as a severe non-attainment area for ozone under the federal Clean Air Act.

-History: Motor vehicle parking services were made taxable by PA 89-251.
+History: PA 89-251 made motor vehicle parking services taxable.
 PA 91-3 of the June Special Session clarified the scope of motor vehicle parking.
 PA 92-17 of the May Special Session added the exclusion for employers to charge their employees for parking spaces without the administrative burden of remitting tax.
 It was intended to encourage employees to use public transportation or carpool.
-PA 93-

-74 excluded valet parking services at airports.
+PA 93-74 excluded valet parking services at airports.
 PA 95-160 exempted municipally-owned railroad parking facilities in municipalities located within an area of the state designated as a severe non-attainment area for ozone under the federal Clean Air Act.
 PA 01-6 of the June Special Session exempted state owned or operated parking at railroad parking faculties.
 PA 11-6 repealed the exemption on valet parking services at airports.
+PA 15-244, as amended by PA 15-5 JSS eliminated the exemption for the following: specific types of tax-exempt organizations that operate seasonal lots, specifically (1) the state and its political subdivisions; (2) federal tax-exempt nonprofit organizations; and (3) nonprofit charitable hospitals, nursing homes, rest homes, residential care homes, and certain acute-care hospitals.